 A cold and frosty rock, generally featuring weather that few would particularly consider inviting for visiting, let alone habitation.
 The Planet is largely made up of sweeping plains of snow and ice, vast barren wastelands where little can be seen besides the frozen ruins of factories that give hint to Kivver's interesting history.
 Aside from these, are the occasional boreal tundras and dense woodlands, where the majority of civilization makes it's home.

 The planet, is as noted, covered in the wrecks and ruins of the people who tried to conquer Kivver in the past.
 The malrus, for their part, live in rather humble cities in the somewhat more livable parts of the planet.

 Homeworld of the drakon.
 The land below is filled with odd formations made by malevolent drakons.
 Odd cities, castles, even giant version of game boards are built by the malevolents.
 The skies are filled with cities that have been built on the back of the large titanic-sized enlightened drakons, whose bodies have transformed into a more snake-like form.

 From orbit, Lauzurek is primarily covered in multilayered, multicolored clouds of swirling chemical pollution, lit from within by constant lightning.
 Its small, shattered moon forms a ring around the planet; occasionally, chunks of it drift into the atmosphere and plummet to the earth as meteors.
 On the ground, the land surface of the world is almost entirely covered in endless ruins, mile-wide craters, and twisted metal, being slowly worn down to nothing by the corrosive monsoons.
-Even shattered the vast constructions retain some of their grandeur; broken towers still reach high into the sky, crumbling industrial complexes still stretch from one horizon to the other.
-The ground and water are stained strange colors with toxic runoff seeping from the shattered factories.

 M - P